Nature Of Operations And Accounting Policies

 The Company employs the cost method of accounting for investments in 50% or less owned companies it does not control or exercise significant influence.
 These investments in private companies are carried at cost and are adjusted only for capital distributions and other-than-temporary declines in fair value.

 Acquisition of Noncontrolling Interest.
 On August 2, 2019, the Company, through certain subsidiaries, became the sole owner of the SEA-Vista joint venture by acquiring the 49% interest (the “Remaining SEA-Vista Interest”) that had been owned by ACP III Tankers, LLC (the "Seller"), an affiliate of Avista Capital Partners.
-As consideration for the Remaining SEA-Vista Interest, SEACOR issued 1,500,000 shares of Common Stock to the Seller (the "Consideration Shares"), in a noncash transaction, and the Company paid $107.7 million in cash, inclusive of expenses related to the transaction (see Notes 12 and 13).
+As consideration for the Remaining SEA-Vista Interest, SEACOR issued 1,500,000 shares of Common Stock to the Seller (the "Consideration Shares") and the Company paid $107.7 million in cash, inclusive of expenses related to the transaction (see Notes 12 and 13).